 VitiVisor works by collecting and analysing data from vineyard cameras and sensors, measuring factors like canopy growth, fruit production, sap flow and soil moisture.
 Displaying this information as a dashboard, the platform lets growers make data-driven decisions that help streamline vineyard management.

 What’s more, the platform combines its vineyard insights with market and farm cost information, offering a holistic approach to management that saves growers water and money.
 Its open-source software – while intended for optimising water consumption – means the tech can be customised and updated to suit the needs of different farmers.

 In a project funded by the Australian Centre for International Agricultural Research (ACIAR), the CSIRO has developed the Chameleon soil water sensor, an ingenious piece of agricultural technology that’s been designed for the world’s most vulnerable farmers.

 Using a simple indicative light system, the sensor is able to overcome language barriers, and has to date helped hundreds of farmers across the globe manage the soil moisture of their farms.
 A blue light means that the soil is wet and shouldn’t be watered for a while; a red light means that the soil is dry and should be watered immediately; and a green light means that the soil is perfectly moist and only requires monitoring.
-In some cases, farmers have seen a 30% rise in crop yields, as well as a 30% reduction in water usage.

 The sensor can be purchased at the Virtual Irrigation Academy and the results are felt beyond our own backyard.
 The project’s success highlights the important role Australia can play in counteracting water scarcity – a problem with global ramifications.